Florida teen survives major brain injury after being hit with anchor

 MANATEE COUNTY, Fla. - A 14-year-old Florida boy has made a miraculous recovery after a freak accident involving a boat anchor.

-Caleb Bennett was with his friends and bother when the anchor slipped from the back of their boat, according to CNN.
+Caleb Bennett was with his friends and brother when the anchor slipped from the back of their boat, according to CNN.
 The line holding it pulled tight, and the anchor swung back and hit Caleb's head.

 At the time, his parents were celebrating their wedding anniversary in the Bahamas.
 After the accident, the boy was rushed into emergency surgery at Johns Hopkins All Children's Hospital in St. Petersburg.